MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 - **General risk factor**: Lets you search for general risk factors such as Consumer popularity, Data center locale, etc.
 - **Risk score**: Lets you filter apps by risk score so that you can focus on, for example, reviewing only very risky apps.
 - **Security risk factor**: Enables you to filter based on specific security measures (such as Encryption at rest, multi-factor authentication, etc.).
+- **Legal**: Lets you filter based on all the regulations and policies that are in-place to ensure data protection and privacy of the app's users, such as GDPR, DMCA, and data retention policy.

 ## Suggesting a change

 If you find a new app in your environment that hasn't been scored by Cloud App Security, a new risk factor, or a score update, or app data that is outdated, you can request a review of the app: